Hi, I’m Liz, and I have quite a lot of dead folks.

 It’s my ambition to scan and categorize my collection of photos and papers from both sides of my family.
 Since I’m now married, I’ll scan in any in-laws I come across, too.
 The photos are legion (at least it felt so when we moved them!).
 Very few of the images are in albums, dated, or otherwise taken care of.
 Some are truly lost,thanks to water damage and general neglect.
 But the bulk are ok and I’m proud to work with them,

-Eventually, this blog will have several pages in its little territory here on WordPress.
+The action on this blog is in the pages, arrayed up top, below the main image.
 These pages will hold transcripts of family trees, and links to info on specific persons, and general info on the times they lived in.
 I’m working without any current access to family oral history (for the moment), but I’m going to record what little I’ve been able to glean over the years.
 Who knows, more might come out of the woodwork!

-Links and pages will be on the top of this page, labeled accordingly.
-Most of the photos will be stored in the Archives’ dedicated Dropbox, which is a seperate website from this blog (see the Scanned Images link up on top).
-Some will migrate over for decoration, as we can see below, with my great-grandparents Mae and Matt, holding some unknown baby in 1923:
+Links and pages will be labeled accordingly.
+Most of the photos will be stored in the Archives’ dedicated Dropbox, which is a seperate website from this blog (see the Scanned Images link on the sidebar to the right.

 This will be updated when I can, because it’s quite the undertaking.
 But I’m working against time here, so these images and memories need to get into a safe format for future years.